mickcrosse/PERMUTOOLS/README.md

 # <img src="docs/fig_permutation_distribution.png">

-*The above figure shows two permutation distributions based on the t-statistic – one with max statistic correction (red), the other without (blue) – for synthetically generated data with 20 variables (i.e. corrected across 20 tests).*
+*The above figure shows two permutation distributions based on the t-statistic – one with max statistic correction (red), the other without (blue) – for synthetically generated data with 20 variables (i.e. corrected for 20 tests).*

 ## Contents